• People banner

 About

 Nick is a prolific contributor to newspapers and journals, regularly lectures on employment law issues, has appeared on radio and TV and has contributed chapters to a number of books.
 He is a non-executive Director of the City HR Association and is recognised as a world leading practitioner in Who’s Who Legal.
-Nick is recognised as leading individual for Employment in The Legal 500 and in Chambers & Partners for Employment.
+Nick is also recognised as leading individual for Employment in The Legal 500 and in Chambers & Partners for Employment.

 Experience